Theinfection91/WagerPlus/README.md

-# Wager Bot Design Document
+# WagerPlus Design Document

 ## Overview
-The Currency Bot is a companion bot for Ladderbot4, leveraging its Git repository storage data.
+The WagerPlus Discord bot is a standalone as well as a companion bot for Ladderbot4, leveraging its Git repository storage data.
 The bot introduces a custom currency system for Discord servers, allowing members to earn and spend currency based on activity, league events, and admin-defined custom events.
 The bot focuses on interaction, fun, and server engagement while integrating closely with Ladderbot4's leagues and challenges.

 ---